Field Note · Operating Economics

 It can help someone with that knowledge build faster.
 It cannot substitute for the knowledge itself.

-This is why training has become more important, not less, as AI tools have proliferated.
+This is why training has become more important as AI tools have proliferated.

 That intersection is what PF TECH occupies, and what TERN is built for.
 It is also what the Mission Multiplier Program is designed to cultivate in practitioners across the sector.